TycheSoftwares/woocommerce-abandoned-cart/readme.txt

 6. Product Report Tab.

 == Changelog ==

+= 5.14.2 ( 26.04.2023 ) =
+* Fix - Customers are receiving abandoned cart emails even after they purchased.
+* Fix - An error is displaying on cart page with PHP 8.1.
+* Fix - Cross-Site Request Forgery vulnerability in the plugin.
+* Tweak - Modified the Action Scheduler setting description to remove references to manual cron jobs.
+This has been done as the plugin now uses the Action Scheduler library.

 = 5.14.1 ( 28.03.2023 ) =
 * Fix - Added a fix which corrects the notice display for guest tables when the plugin is successful in fixing the table ID.